-In this drawing tutorial, we will learn how to draw a lion using simple triangle shapes as a guideline sketch.
-We will end up with a cute comics style lion, which is not triangular at all.
+Learn how to draw a lion using simple triangle shapes as a guideline sketch.
+Result is a cute comics style lion, which is not triangular at all.

 If you have mastered our triangle cat drawing, this is a simple variation, which teaches you how to draw yet another animal from the same simple sketch.
 After all, lions are just large cats.

 The tell-tale mark of a lion is his mane.
 To learn how to draw a lion, you have to learn how to draw his mane.

 These are the favorites we use for drawings on Let's Draw That that we love and recommend:

 Disclaimer: LetsDrawThat.com participates in the Amazon Associates Program.
 If you purchase a product using a link on our website, we earn a small commission, at no extra cost to you.
 This is one way how you can support this website.